 Assigned Assigned fund balances are intended for specific purposes but do not meet the criteria to be classified as restricted or committed.
-For regulatory purposes, assigned fund balance in the general fund is limited to encumbrances outstanding at year end.

 Unassigned Unassigned fund balance is the residual classification for the general fund and includes amounts not included in the other classifications.
-In other governmental funds, the unassigned classification is only used to report a deficit fund balance.